OrHasan/Captcha_Analyzer/README.md

 <div align="center">
   <h2> Captcha_Analyzer </h2>
-  <h5> Websites defacement data extraction project with a captcha solver that created after the 7.10, to help the OSINT process to detect attacks on Israeli websites as fast as possible and help cyber defence groups </h5>
+  <h5> This project was designed to extract data from defaced websites using a captcha solver.
+Created after the events of 7.10, it supports cyber defense groups by aiding the OSINT process in detecting attacks on Israeli websites as quickly as possible </h5>
-  <h5> This happens by using a controlled Chrome browser: The code is Browsing to the site, Capturing the captcha, Filtering all the noise from the text in the picture, Translating it to a text output, and finally Sending the result to the website and starting to Extract the relevant data into SQL file </h5>
+  <h5> The program uses a controlled Chrome browser to browse the site, capture the captcha, filter out noise from the text in the image, translate it to text, send the result back to the site, and extract relevant data into an SQL file </h5>
 </div>

 <br />